filviu/blog/content/posts/2009/2009-06-15-a-good-freeware-text-editor-for-your-nokia-symbian-phone.md

   - temp_on

 ---
-More and more phones have, these days, a decent text entry method &#8211; be it T9, qwerty keyboard or touch screen.
+More and more phones have, these days, a decent text entry method - be it T9, qwerty keyboard or touch screen.
 Especially if you own a qwerty phone you might be interested in a good, native text editor application.

 I searched, and DEdit came up.
 It has a ton of features, but more important you can easily edit text files on your phone.
-From it&#8217;s features one can note:
+From it's features one can note:

   * Remember last editing position in each text-file, that you edit;
   * Remember user-defined positions in file